How Many Students Make it to Graduation Day?

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Boise Bible College.

-Out of the 150 undergraduate students at Boise Bible College, 31 (about 21%) are considered first-time/full-time degree seekers.
+Out of the 39 degree seeking undergraduates new to Boise Bible College in 2016, 31 (about 79%) are considered first-time/full-time .

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Boise Bible College about graduation rates for other more appropriate groups of students.